 If you are the owner or manager of a place that sells food in the Hill District or Homewood, you will receive a letter inviting you to participate in PHRESH.
 We are asking that you allow trained PHRESH data collectors to enter your store or restaurant to observe and record food types, quality, and pricing.
 Data collectors will not ask any questions of you or your staff.
 PHRESH is not evaluating you, your staff, or your store or restaurant—we want to know about all the foods available in the neighborhood, not about your particular store or restaurant.
 We will not share the information we collect with anyone outside of the project team.

 The observation will take about 30 minutes, and may take less time.

 Who Can I Ask for More Information?

-The PHRESH Field Office is located at the the Blakey Building, 1908 Wylie Avenue, 1st Floor, Pittsburgh, PA 15219.
-PHRESH staff at this office includes the Field Coordinator, La’Vette Wagner, and 10-15 interviewers.
-These staff members can be reached at the PHRESH Field Office at 412.281.4600 or firstname.lastname@example.org.
+The PHRESH Field Office is located at the Hill House Association, 1 Hope Square, Room 304, Pittsburgh, PA 15219.
+The PHRESH field coordinator, La'Vette Wagner, and a team of data collectors are based here.
+These staff members can be reached at 412.281.4600 or email firstname.lastname@example.org.

 What Good Can PHRESH Do?

-What we learn in PHRESH will be directly affected by who participates.
-We need everyone’s opinion to really understand the neighborhood.
-If we work together, PHRESH findings may be useful for bringing resources to neighborhoods locally and across the country.
-In addition to the issues of food availability and health changes, the PHRESH community partners are interested in understanding other issues that are important to their communities.
-These issues include information that we hope will improve residents' lives.
+We are working together with residents and PHRESH community partners to get a better understanding of the Hill District and Homewood neighborhoods.
+PHRESH findings may be useful for bringing resources to neighborhoods locally and across the country.
+In addition to the issues of food availability and health changes, PHRESH findings may provide useful information to our community partners.
+They are interested in other issues that are important to the well-being of community residents.